LucaMalavolta/PyORBIT/docs/prepare_datasets.md

 ### Ancillary data

-Some models requires one or more additional datasets to work.
-These datasets are used as indipendent variables, as such they don't need to be compared to a model and they do not enter in the calculation of the lkelihood.
+Some models require one or more additional datasets to work.
+These datasets are used as independent variables, as such they don't need to be compared to a model and they do not enter into the calculation of the likelihood.
 For example, when correlating variations of the flux with the position of the star on the CCD, the latter is the independent variable.
-These datasets do not require jitter or offset terms, so the structure is more relaxed, but **it is important** to include an header with the appropriate dataset names - detailed in the documentation of each model.
+These datasets do not require jitter or offset terms, so the structure is more relaxed, but the inclusion of a header with the appropriate dataset names - detailed in the documentation of each model - is a **fundamental requirement**.

 ```